 > The flavor is not as nice as any of the other brands in this review.

-While it’s made from 100% pure premium coffee beans, the flavor is not as nice as any of the others mentioned above.
-I’ve used and tested this coffee for hundreds of cups of coffee made with this brand, mostly because I have been unable to get hold of some of the other brands mentioned above.
+The roast is mild with a reasonably bitter taste, and it dissolves well in hot water.
+I’ve used and tested this coffee for hundreds of cups, mostly because I have been unable to get hold of some of the other brands mentioned above.

 Compare Prices:

-Other Good Instant Coffee worth considering:
+Other Instant Coffee worth considering:

-• Folgers: Actually this is not the best and it would be the last choice of any of the instant coffees on this list.
+- Folgers: Actually this is not the best and it would be the last choice of any of the instant coffees on this list.

 Caffeine Content

-Boiled Vs Cold Water
+Hot Vs Cold Water

 Water Purification Treatment for Instant Coffee